mayurkale22/wiki-app/README.md

 The `--platform managed` deploy option means that we're requesting the fully-managed environment.

 Then wait a few moments until the deployment is complete.

 ![Cloud Run UI](images/cloud-run.png)

-Alright, so now our app is up and running on Cloud Run!
-Next up is to enable OpenCensus to export application telemetry (metrics, traces etc.).

 ## Time to clean up
 While Cloud Run does not charge when the service is not in use, you might still be charged for storing the built container image.